Substitution Cipher Tool

 How does a keyword cipher work?

 In a keyword cipher, a chosen keyword determines the order of the letters in the cipher alphabet.
 The unique letters of the keyword are written first, followed by the remaining letters of the standard alphabet in their usual order, excluding any letters already used in the keyword.
-This new alphabet is then used for substitution.
+For example, the keyword 'SECRET' produces the cipher alphabet SECRTABDFGHIJKLMNOPQUVWXYZ.

 What is a Caesar cipher?